 Masai Mara Game Reserve Birds

-More than 500 different species of birdsoccur in the parkboth Palearctic migrants and endemic.
-Common Birds in the Masai Mara Game Reserve includes: Ostrich, plovers, jacanas, rollers, vultures, bustards, egrets, pelicans, cuckoo, trogons, ibises, cranes, turacos, pigeons, falcons, storks, kingfishers, coursers, kites etc
+More than 500 different species of birds occur in the park which includes Palearctic migrants and endemic.
+Common birds at the Masai Mara Game Reserve include , Ostrich, plovers, jacanas, rollers, vultures, bustards, egrets, pelicans, cuckoo, trogons, ibises, cranes, turacos, pigeons, falcons, storks, kingfishers, kites etc.

 Masai Mara Tourists Attractions